open-webui/docs/docs/features/plugin/functions/actions.md

 ### Examples of Actions:
 1. **Confirm Action** ✅ – Users click to confirm an instruction or agreement.
 2. **Add Feedback** 📝 – Opens a text box to input additional information.
-3. **Quick Reply** ⚡ – Buttons for fast responses like “Yes” 👍 or “No” 👎.
+3. **Quick Reply** ⚡ – Buttons for fast responses like “Yes” or “No”.

 By making interactions intuitive, Actions create a better user experience within Open WebUI, helping users stay engaged and making workflows faster and easier to manage.